Asteroid User Guide

 v into the current environment

-addresses this.
-We can rewrite the above statement as follows,
+We can rewrite the above statement using the pattern scope operator

 By placing the pattern